lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 What just happened?
 QuickCheck called `prop_RevRev` and `prop_RevApp` 100 times each, with random lists as arguments and declared those tests as passing, because all calls resulted in `True`.
+Far beyond what a common unit test could have done.

-Worth noting, that in reality, not only `prop_RevRev`, but both of those properties are polymorphic and `quickCheck` will be happy to work with such functions even if type signatures were inferred and it will run just fine in GHCi.
-On the other hand, while writing a test suite, we have to restrict the type signature to concrete types, such as `[Int]` or `Char`, otherwise typechecker will get confused.
-For example, this program will not compile:
+Worth noting, that in reality, not only `prop_RevRev`, but both of those properties are polymorphic and `quickCheck` will be happy to work with such functions, even if type signatures were inferred, and it will run just fine in GHCi.
+On the other hand, while writing a test suite, we have to restrict the type signature for every property to concrete type, such as `[Int]` or `Char`, otherwise typechecker will get confused.
+For example, this program will not
+compile:

 ```haskell
 main :: IO ()